- Life is chaotic. Too much chaos drives us insane because it prevents us from taking action.

 The main thing Peterson taught me is that Christianity, which I rejected because I could not stand the idea that Someone had power of life and death over me, was never supposed to be interpreted literally, but metaphorically.
 Doing so, it becomes a philosophy, “wisdom”, that can prepare you for life and help you succeed.

 Jesus wasn’t a prophet.
 He was a self-development guru.

 Click to expand/collapse

-There are two states in nature.
-Chaos, associated with the feminine, and Order, associated with the masculine.
+Life constantly fluctuates between two alternative states: Chaos, associated with the feminine, and Order, associated with the masculine.
 Both can quickly transform into the other.
-Wisdom and happiness consist of walking on the line that divides them.
-You do so with a value system that assists you to go after meaningful goals.
+The key to wisdom and happiness consists of walking on the line that divides them.
+To do so, you need a value system that helps you go after meaningful goals.

 The dominance hierarchy is a categorization principle that puts the strong on top and the weak at the bottom.
 It’s a natural principle that is older than trees.
 It works according to Pareto’s law.
 Those at the top get everything, and those at the bottom get nothing.